kulo/head-north/CONTRIBUTING.md

 # Contributing to Head North

-Purpose: How to propose, implement, and submit changes.
+This document lays out how to propose, implement, and submit changes.
 Use this when you plan to contribute code or docs.

-For local setup and commands, see Development.
-For system design, see Architecture.
-For deployment, see Deployment.
+For a project overview and quick start, see [README.md](README.md)

+For local development, see [docs/development.md](docs/development.md).

+For architecture and code structure, see [docs/architecture.md](docs/architecture.md).

+For deployment specifics, see [docs/deployment.md](docs/deployment.md).

 ## Quick Start